 Zanzibar has some world class beaches all over the island, so wherever you go, you’re sure to love it!
 Here are a few of my faves:

-Kendwa: Kendwa Rocks Full Moon Party, backpacker friendly, lots of activities on offer, sweetcorn soup, great for solo travellers, beautiful sunsets, calm water.
+Kendwa: Kendwa Rocks Full Moon Party, backpacker friendly, lots of activities on offer, great for solo travellers, beautiful sunsets, calm water.
 Very chilled in the day time.
 Apart from Kendwa Rocks, I love Zuri Zanzibar, it’s beautiful.

 Jambiani: Similar to Paje, beautiful beach, great village, Monday night jam session, watersports, nightlife.
 To be in the action, stay at Red Monkey Lodge.